aleflabo/aleflabo.github.io/_pages/lab.md

 nav_order: 6
 ---

+"It is amazing what you can accomplish if you do not care who gets the credit." - Harry Truman

 ## General Info

 The lab is being established at Faculty of Environmental Sciences, Czech University of Life Sciencess Prague.

 ---

+## Scientific approach

+Our lab will have a flat hierarchical structure with uninimous decession, and genuin non-violent communicatiton.
+The scientific rigour is what matters to us.

 ## Teaching and mentoring approach

-**Student oriented course design** - We start by asking the students what and how they want to learn and fluidly design/changee the course according to students needs.
+**Student oriented course design** - We start by asking the students what and how they want to learn and fluidly design/change the course according to students needs.